 While a nice-sized group of women participated to help compile this feature piece, it’s important to note that no single one of them, nor all of them combined, can speak for all women in poker.
 Each woman poker player dresses differently, has her own opinions, and is as introverted or outspoken as they choose to be – just like men who play poker.
 Common to all poker players though, is the desire for a healthy poker economy and industry.

-Here’s Why Women Prefer Playing Poker Online
+Here’s Why Women Prefer Playing at Online Poker Sites

 For example, not having to get dressed up or commute are big plusses in the online poker column for many poker players regardless of their gender, as is the fact that you can see far more hands per hour.
 So, too, is one’s ability to practice different types of poker games and understand cash game and tournament mechanics for lower stakes before playing for higher stakes in a live setting.